starstuffharvestingstarlight/tcg-ocr-scanner/README.md

-# mtg-ocr-scanner
+# tcg-ocr-scanner

-Magic: The Gatheric card scanner using OCR (using Tesseract and OpenCV)
+Trading Card Game card scanner using OCR (using Tesseract and OpenCV)

 ## Description